Find Southeast Asia Suppliers, Vietnam Manufacturer, Thailand Factory, Southeast Asia B2B, AseanVolt Sourcing Network, Singapore Trade Hub.

 + View

-• Warranty Terms: Negotiate a minimum 18-month warranty from the date of arrival at your warehouse.
-ASEAN suppliers often offer only 12 months from factory dispatch.
+• Warranty terms: Insist on a minimum 12-month warranty from date of arrival, not from factory dispatch.

 Description